Gene Therapy

 Finding the right viral vector: AAV

 Note that these AAVs do not exclusively go to heart and muscle, a large amount also goes to the liver.
-Also while AAV does not cause a disease during a natural infection, with gene therapy a huge amount of viruses is injected, which can cause (severe) side effects.
+Also while AAV does not cause a disease during a natural infection, with gene therapy a huge amount of viruses is injected (thousand times the number of erythrocytes in a human body), which will cause and immune response and which can lead to (severe) side effects.

 Making the dystrophin gene code fit in AAV

-Unfortunately, AAV is so small that the dystrophin genetic code does not fit (the entire gene is ~500 times to big, the genetic code ~4 times too big).
+Unfortunately, AAV is so small that the dystrophin genetic code does not fit (the entire gene is ~500 times too big, the genetic code ~4 times too big).

 Immune response to AAV